 Let’s face it, travelling ain’t easy but these tips for backpacking Southeast Asia will provide you with a good base to start from!

-Don’t be afraid to travel solo in Southeast Asia.
-The region is safe, easy to navigate and full of other travellers looking to make friends!
+Don’t be afraid to travel solo.
+On the whole, Southeast Asia is incredibly safe, easy to navigate and full of other travellers looking to make friends!

 “Travel alone.
 Just once in your life, set off on an adventure all by yourself with no plans and no strings attached.” – Sharron.